How to Prevent Swatting Effectively and Safely

 Securing online accounts is also crucial.
 This includes using strong, unique passwords for each account, enabling two-factor authentication where available, and being cautious about clicking on links or downloading attachments from unknown sources.

-Steps for law enforcement
+Steps for local law enforcement

-Law enforcement agencies are also taking steps to combat swatting.
-Many agencies now offer 'swatting registries' where individuals who believe they may be at risk can register their address.
+Police departments are also taking steps to combat swatting.
+Many agencies now offer ‘swatting registries’ where individuals who believe they may be at risk can register their address.
 If a call is made to that address, the police will know it may be a swatting attempt and can respond accordingly.

 Law enforcement is also working to develop technology to trace anonymous calls and working with online platforms to identify and ban users who engage in swatting.
 Education is also a key part of prevention, with many agencies offering resources to help the public understand the risks and consequences of swatting.